 Ironically, we have also had many reports of improved sleep.
 We generally attribute this to cacao’s ability to bring us into presence (thereby helping with anxiety, fear or overwhelm), its abundance of magnesium (to support calming the nervous system), and tryptophan (precursor to serotonin, our playful neurotransmitter) and supporting users enhanced mood for better sleep.

 If you are actually requiring light stimulation to keep you alert throughout the evening for whatever reason, we would recommend consuming cacao over other stimulants like coffee.

 WHAT DOES CEREMONIAL MEAN?

-“Ceremonial” cacao refers to a high standard of cacao paste.
-In order for cacao to be considered as “ceremonial”, it must meet the following criteria:
+“Ceremonial” cacao simply refers to a high standard of cacao paste that is used in ceremony settings.
+In order for cacao to be considered as “ceremonial”, it generally aims to meet the following criteria: